OAGi/Score/docs/user_guide/index.rst

    (ASCCPs or BCCPs).
 In this state, no other user can invoke the extension on the BIE with the same underlying Core Component.
-Other users can however view the current content of the UEGACC by open it from the “View/Edit Core Component” under the “Core Component” menu.
+Other users can however view the current content of the UEGACC by open it from the "View/Edit Core Component" under the "Core Component" menu.
    Current content of the UEGACC also shows up in corresponding BIE extensions; however, the content cannot used or edited in the BIE.